DanMGocan/aoe2api-test/README.md

 * add URI values for all entries
 * fix icon url for all entries
 * toggle all techs as false

-Sources of information:
+* use the pinger script to color an HTML table, in accordance with what was / was not pinged Sources of information:
+* Ping everything twice a day
+* Add pinger function for categories (units, etc.)

+To test the API you can check /log.
+A script runs twice a day and pings all the URL, to make sure they respond.

 ### Unit format